aixoss/aix-puppet/README.md

    - Again Rubocop warnings removal
    - Robustify suma error paths: better flow of exceptions and errors
    - Change the path where flrtvc yaml files are stored.
-They were into 'root' directory indicated into ./manifests/init.pp, they are now under ./aixautomation/output/flrtvc direcory.
+They were into 'root' directory indicated into ./manifests/init.pp, they are now under ./output/flrtvc direcory.
   #### 0.5.9
    - flrtvc NIM resource rebuilt each time, and not reused if it exists
    - better logs in flrtvc flow
+   - review of README.md
+  #### 0.6
+   - commit

  ### Debugguing tips
  If ever you have in your environment this variable set : 'ENV=/.kshrc', this can lead to abnormal behaviour, not well explained.
 In that case, perform 'unset ENV' before retrying.